2018–19 DFB-Pokal: Participation

 The DFB-Pokal began with a round of 64 teams.
 The 36 teams of the Bundesliga and 2.
-Bundesliga, along with the top 4 finishers of the 3.
-Liga automatically qualified for the tournament.
+Bundesliga, along with the top four finishers of the 3.
+Liga, automatically qualified for the tournament.
 Of the remaining slots, 21 were given to the cup winners of the regional football associations, the Verbandspokal.
-The 3 remaining slots were given to the three regional associations with the most men's teams, which at the time were Bavaria, Lower Saxony, and Westphalia.
-The runner-up of the Lower Saxony Cup was given the slot, along with the best-placed amateur team of the Regionalliga Bayern.
-For Westphalia, the winner of a play-off between the best-placed team of the Regionalliga West and Oberliga Westfalen also qualified.
+The three remaining slots were given to the three regional associations with the most men's teams, which at the time were Bavaria, Lower Saxony, and Westphalia.
+The runners-up of the Lower Saxony Cup were given the slot, along with the best-placed amateur team of the Regionalliga Bayern.
+For Westphalia, the winners of a play-off between the best-placed team of the Regionalliga West and Oberliga Westfalen also qualified.
 As every team was entitled to participate in local tournaments which qualified for the association cups, every team could in principle compete in the DFB-Pokal.
 Reserve teams and combined football sections were not permitted to enter, along with no two teams of the same association or corporation.

 Draw

 The draws for the different rounds were conducted as following:

 For the first round, the participating teams were split into two pots of 32 teams each.
-The first pot contained all teams which had qualified through their regional cup competitions, the best four teams of the 3.
+The first pot contained all teams which qualified through their regional cup competitions, the best four teams of the 3.
 Liga, and the bottom four teams of the 2.
 Bundesliga.
 Every team from this pot was drawn to a team from the second pot, which contained all remaining professional teams (all the teams of the Bundesliga and the remaining fourteen 2.
 Bundesliga teams).
 The teams from the first pot were set as the home team in the process.

 The two-pot scenario was also applied for the second round, with the remaining 3.
 Liga and/or amateur team(s) in the first pot and the remaining Bundesliga and 2.
 Bundesliga teams in the other pot.
 Once again, the 3.
 Liga and/or amateur team(s) served as hosts.
 This time the pots did not have to be of equal size though, depending on the results of the first round.
-Theoretically, it was even possible that there could be only one pot, if all of the teams from one of the pots from the first round beat all the others in the second pot.
+Theoretically, it was even possible that there could be only one pot, if all of the teams from one of the pots from the first round had beat all the others in the second pot.
 Once one pot was empty, the remaining pairings were drawn from the other pot with the first-drawn team for a match serving as hosts.

 For the remaining rounds, the draw was conducted from just one pot.
 Any remaining 3.
 Liga and/or amateur team(s) were the home team if drawn against a professional team.
 In every other case, the first-drawn team served as hosts.